iwanmitowski/ConsoleFitnessDiary/README.md

 ### Registration

-	o During the first launch, the users must register themselves by writing their name.
-Afterwards they are invited to create and add the first exercise to the data base.
+	o Register new user during the first launch by name

 ### Exercise options